brigitte-bigi/WhakerPy/docs/whakerpy.httpd.md

         :param pages: (dict) A dictionary with key=page_name and value=ResponseRecipe
         :param page_name: (str) The current page name
         :param headers: (dict) The headers of the http request
-        :param events: (dict) The events extract from the request (only for POST request, send empty dict for GET)
+        :param events: (dict) The events extracted from the request: the POST body, or the GET query string, parsed the same way
         :param has_to_return_data: (bool) False by default, Boolean to know if we have to return the html page or data
         :return: (tuple[bytes, HTTPDStatus]) The content to answer to the client and the status of the response